tcita/Practice-of-Projects/README.md

 ## How to build (There are many ways to build, this is just an example)

-### 0. Install needed tools, skip this step if you have already installed them.
+### 0. Install needed tools, don't forget to set the environment path.

 - GCC: https://www.mingw-w64.org/downloads/